History of Robin Roberts (newscaster) in Timeline

 In 1986, Robin Roberts became a sports anchor and reporter for WSMV-TV in Nashville, Tennessee.

-In 1988, Robin Roberts became a sports anchor and reporter at WAGA-TV in Atlanta, Georgia.
-She also became a radio host for radio station V-103 in Atlanta.
+In 1988, Robin Roberts became a sports anchor and reporter at WAGA-TV in Atlanta, Georgia, and also a radio host for radio station V-103.

-In February 1990, Robin Roberts joined ESPN as a sportscaster.
+In February 1990, Robin Roberts joined ESPN as a sportscaster and stayed until 2005.
+She used the catchphrase, "Go on with your bad self!" on SportsCenter.

-In 1990, Robin Roberts became a sportscaster on ESPN, where she worked for 15 years.
-She was also the first woman to co-host NFL Primetime.
+In 1990, Robin Roberts became a sportscaster on ESPN, where she remained for 15 years.
+During this time she also became the first woman to co-host NFL Primetime.

-In 1990, Robin Roberts was a sports anchor and reporter at WAGA-TV in Atlanta, Georgia.
-She was also a radio host for radio station V-103 in Atlanta.
+In 1990, Robin Roberts was a sports anchor and reporter at WAGA-TV in Atlanta, Georgia, and also a radio host for radio station V-103.

 June 1995: Featured Reporter for Good Morning America

-In June 1995, Robin Roberts began working for ABC News as a featured reporter for Good Morning America.
+In June 1995, Robin Roberts started working for ABC News as a featured reporter for Good Morning America.

 1996: Host for ABC's Wide World of Sports

-In 1996, Robin Roberts became the host for ABC's Wide World of Sports.
+From 1996 to 1998, Robin Roberts was the host for ABC's Wide World of Sports.

 1998: Host for ABC's Wide World of Sports

-In 2005, Robin Roberts became the co-anchor of Good Morning America on ABC.
+In 2005, Robin Roberts became co-anchor on Good Morning America (GMA).

 2005: Began Relationship with Amber Laign